--Understanding the geodynamic evolution and the intricate interplay between continental and oceanic fragments hence requires exact knowledge of the crustal and lithospheric structures.
-Given its location in the central Mediterranean Sea, the Ionian Sea is a key element in reconstructing the kinematic evolution of the Central-Eastern Mediterranean [Finetti, 1982].

-\To fill this gap, RV Meteor cruise M111 in 2014 targeted the crustal and lithospheric structure of the Ionian Abyssal Plain (Fig. 1).
-Along line DY-05, modern seismic refraction and wide-angle reflection data were acquired using four ocean bottom seismometers (OBS) and four ocean bottom hydrophones (OBH).
-The aim of this work is to provide information on the seismic velocity distribution and crustal structure to confirm-assess the debate on the nature of the crust-lithosphere in the IAP.
+Understanding the geodynamic evolution and intricate interplay between continental and oceanic fragments hence requires exact knowledge of the crustal and lithospheric structures.
+Given its location in the central Mediterranean Sea, the Ionian Sea is a key element in reconstructing the kinematic evolution of the central-eastern Mediterranean (Finetti, 1982).
+To fill this gap, RV Meteor cruise M111 in 2014 targeted the crustal and lithospheric structure of the Ionian Abyssal Plain (Fig. 1).
+Along line DY-05, modern seismic refraction and wide-angle reflection data were acquired using four ocean bottom seismometers (OBSs) and four ocean bottom hydrophones (OBHs).
+The aim of this work is to provide information on the seismic velocity distribution and crustal structure to assess the debate on the nature of the lithosphere in the IAP.

-2 Geological Setting
+2 Geological setting

 The Ionian Sea and its abyssal plain are sandwiched between the Calabrian (CSZ) and Hellenic (HSZ) subduction zones in the central-eastern part of the Mediterranean basin (Fig. 1).
-The IAP comprises an asymmetric basin of approximately 600 km length and 330 km width with water depth reaching ~4000-4100 m in its central part.
-Its lithosphere is actively subducting underneath Eurasia along both subduction zones (Calabrian to the north and Western Mediterranean Ridge to the east), causing a high potential for devastating earthquakes and tsunamis.
-Both subduction zones are characterized by large accretionary prisms (Calabrian Arc to the north and Western Mediterranean Ridge (WMR) to the east), which have advanced into the Ionian Sea and cover vast parts of the IAP.
-Imaging of the IAP-Ionian lithosphere erust is difficult because of the voluminous sedimentary cover of the accretionary prism [Dellong et al., 2018], which furthermore is underlain by a thick sequence of Messinian evaporites [Ryan et al., 1982].
-Only a relatively small 'window' of approximately 100 km length and 60 km width remains undisturbed by the highly deformed accreted sequences advancing from the north and east or by the Medina seamount cluster of volcanic origin found to the south [Finetti, 1982].
+The IAP comprises an asymmetric basin of approximately 600 km length and 330 km width with water depth reaching ~ 4100 m in its central part.
+Its lithosphere is actively subducting underneath Eurasia along both subduction zones, causing a high potential for devastating earthquakes and tsunamis.
+Both subduction zones are characterized by large accretionary prisms (Calabrian Arc to the north and western Mediterranean Ridge (WMR) to the east), which have advanced into the Ionian Sea and cover vast parts of the IAP.
+Imaging of the Ionian lithosphere is difficult because of the voluminous sedimentary cover of the accretionary prism (Dellong et al., 2018), which furthermore is underlain by a thick sequence of Messinian evaporites (Ryan et al., 1982).
+Only a relatively small "window" of approximately 100 km length and 60 km width remains undisturbed by the highly deformed accreted sequences advancing from the north and east or by the Medina seamount cluster of volcanic origin found to the south (Finetti, 1982).
 To the south and west, the Ionian Sea is bounded by the continental platforms of Libya and the Malta-Hyblean plateau, respectively.
-The gradation-transition from the deep-ocean environment of the IAP to the shallow water carbonate platform of the continental Malta-Hyblean plateau is marked by the Malta Escarpment [Micallef et al., 2016].
-This distinct, 290 km long and 3.2 km high scarp is described as an inherited transform margin from the early Mesozoic [Argnani and Bonazzi, 2005; Micallef et al., 2016; Dellong et al., 2018] that traces the transition from the oceanic domain of the Ionian Sea to the Tertiary-Quaternary continental foreland domain of the Pelagian platform [Barreca et al., 2016].
+The transition from the deep-ocean environment of the IAP to the shallow-water carbonate platform of the continental Malta-Hyblean plateau is marked by the Malta Escarpment (Micallef et al., 2016).
+This distinct, 290 km long and 3.2 km high scarp is described as an inherited transform margin from the early Mesozoic (Argnani and Bonazzi, 2005; Micallef et al., 2016; Dellong et al., 2018) that traces the transition from the oceanic domain of the Ionian Sea to the Tertiary-Quaternary continental foreland domain of the Pelagian platform (Barreca et al., 2016).